dhilt/ngx-ui-scroll/README.md

     overflow-anchor: none;
 }
 ```

+If the viewport's height is not constrained, it will pull the entire content of the datasource and no scrollbar will appear.
+Also, [here](https://github.com/dhilt/ngx-ui-scroll/issues/115#issuecomment-577150328) is a few words on the scroll anchoring issue.

 \*uiScroll acts like \*ngFor, but the datasource is an object of special type (IDatasource).
 It implements method _get_ to be used by the \*uiScroll directive to access the data by _index_ and _count_ parameters.
 The directive calls `Datasource.get` method each time a user scrolls to the edge of visible element list.
 That's the API provided by the \*uiScroll.